yasojm2005/TestJava/README.md

 #### Output examples

-1. java -jar application.jar input.txt CITY CARTAGENA must output an unordered unrepeated list of people and IDs that have been to CARTAGENA.
+1. java -jar AplicationMain.jar input.txt CITY CARTAGENA must output an unordered unrepeated list of people and IDs that have been to CARTAGENA.
 ```
 Mitchell Newton,25384390A
 Rhonda Hopkins,54315871Z